rkyzk/python/README.md

 5. Click on Deploy

 ## Credits:
-The code to hash the pin with salt was taken from the following site:

-[How To Hash Passwords In Python]https://nitratine.net/blog/post/how-to-hash-passwords-in-python/

 The section in this readme file "Deployment" was taken from the readme file of Love Sandwiches Project by Code Institute.